 Should You Prepare for Step 2 CK?

 Step 2 CK is fundamentally a different test than Step 1.
 When taking Step 1, you’ve been spending most of your time in the classroom and the library, and Step 1 primarily tests basic science facts.
 When taking Step 2, you’ve been spending most (okay, basically all) of your time on the wards and in the clinic, and Step 2 primarily tests clinical knowledge and reasoning.

 In a way, you’ve been reviewing for Step 2 every time you cared for a patient as a medical student.
 This fact could be a big reason why Step 2 CK scores are higher overall — medical students are better prepared for this exam simply because of the nature of medical school itself.

 Many students use this as an excuse not to bother studying for Step 2.
 They figure that third year will prepare them well.
 The fact that many students study less gives the motivated student a great opportunity.

 If you dedicate a significant amount of time to preparing for this exam, you’ll be ahead of many of your peers.
 If you create a study plan and stick to it, then you have the chance to do really well on Step 2 CK.
 Your extra studies could be the edge that gets you into your chosen residency program.

 Do You Have a Study Plan for Step 2 CK?

-In order to get the best score you possibly can on Step 2 CK, you need an efficient and effective study plan.
+To get the best score you possibly can on Step 2 CK, you need an efficient and effective study plan.
 Medlearnity is here to help you prepare for Step 2 CK and beyond.
-Check out our study guide for Step 2, and our review of the best resources to use as you study.
+Check out our study guide for Step 2 and our review of the best resources to use as you study.

 A great Step 2 CK score is important, but it’s just one part of your overall residency application.
-We can also help you with other aspects of this process, including writing your personal statement and presenting your application in the best possible way.
-This will help you to land a residency spot in the specialty and location of your choice.
+We can also help you with other aspects of this process, including writing a personal statement and presenting your application in the best possible way.
+A comprehensive approach will help you to land a residency spot in the specialty and location of your choice.